Alexander Blok. Of Honor, Feats, and Fame. Translated by Ilya Shambat

 Australia

 Ilya Shambat was born in the former Soviet Union and started writing poetry at age 10.
-When he was 12, he moved to America, and when he was 18, he finished University of Virginia.
-Ilya has translated a vast body of Russian poetry into English, including full body of poetry by Marina Tsvetayeva and Igor Severyanin.
+When he was 12, he moved to America; when he was 18, he graduated from the University of Virginia.
+Ilya has translated a vast body of Russian poetry into English, including the complete works of Marina Tsvetayeva and Igor Severyanin.
+He has authored several books of original poetry and essays.
 He is currently residing in Australia, where he is raising a family.
+You can read Ilya’s translations on his site Ilya Shambat’s translations.

 Alexander Blok Александр Блок